bjnmercer/bjnmercer.github.io/_posts/2020-03-05-bgc-circle-rendering.md

   |> printfn "%d"
 ```

 It seemed logical at the time: measure the total time taken to draw 100 explosion frames.
 But keep in mind you are now also measuring the Interation code.
-As it turns out, it adds about 2400 ticks to the total
+As it turns out, it adds about 2400 ticks to the total (abour 0.24 milliseconds)

 ```fsharp
   measureTime (fun () ->